bixBeta/scRNA-WS24/Lessons/Week2.md

 ```

-Use the following code chunk to load all the R libraries that are needed to run the analysis.
+Use the following code chunk to load all R libraries that are required to run the analysis.

 ```
 library(Seurat)